DaDude001/doom_helmeter/README.txt

 Supports HUD scaling (mostly), but I developed and tested this mod with a scale factor of 3 on a 1080p monitor, so that's what I think it looks best at

 KNOWN BUGS/ODDITIES
-Low warning flashes may not initially appear at full opacity
+Armor overlay will disappear if you have a very high amount of armor (>3	00) Low warning flashes may not initially appear at full opacity
 	This is because the animation is always being played in the background, unless the feature is disabled